Estimated Reading Time: 15 mins

 The reason why I continue my life as normal irrespective of whether I’m experiencing the severe symptoms or not, is because my life practices and disciplines are the real me.

-I think about the people who’s lives I touch regularly and how my messages of inspiration and encouragement reach others.
+I think about the people who’s lives I touch regularly and how my messages of inspiration encourage others.
 This is my calling, and I’ll never allow this condition to stop me in my tracks.

 The closer our period gets, the worse the condition can become but always remember who you are, and who you are not.